Key Takeaways

 - Books, supplies, and laptops

-Withdrawals for non-qualified expenses are subject to income tax and a 10% penalty on the earnings portion - undermining the income tax benefits these accounts offer.
+Withdrawals for non-qualified expenses are subject to income tax and a 10% penalty on the earnings portion, which reduces the tax benefits these accounts offer.

 Step 7: If Plans Change, Reassign or Roll Over

-If the original beneficiary doesn’t need the funds, you can:
+If the original beneficiary does not need the funds, you can:

 - Change the beneficiary to another eligible family member

-- Roll unused funds into a Roth IRA (subject to conditions, up to $35,000)
+- Roll unused funds into a Roth IRA, subject to conditions and up to $35,0005

 - Keep the account active for future educational plans

-- Withdraw the funds (penalties apply on earnings if not used for qualified expenses)
+- Withdraw the funds, with penalties applying to earnings if not used for qualified expenses

-- You must file IRS Form 709 the year you superfund
+- You must file IRS Form 709 in the year you superfund.

 Pros & Cons of Superfunding a 529 Plan